 Do Therapists Cry In Therapy?

 This occurrence can be dependent on the dynamics of the client and the therapist.
 Some therapists feel comfortable doing so and feel it positively impacts the relationship through sincere empathy.
-However, some clients can find therapists crying off-putting or upsetting.
+However, some clients can find counselors crying off-putting or upsetting.

-Do Therapists Fall In Love With Clients?
+Do Therapists Fall In Love?

 Yes, but it’s OK.
 It’s natural for people to present a better version of themselves.
 We also tend to see things from our perspective and remember them a bit differently each time.
 Therapists understand this and will wait until you’re ready to share honestly.